 Firebug Farms is a family homestead located in Bridgewater, Michigan (Manchester address).
 Our philosophy is rooted in organic farming practices, breeding for sound conformation, and milk production.
 Naturally, this has led us to learn a great deal about goat care, genetics, and milk products.
 We believe strongly that a goat with good conformation will produce over the long years to provide milk.

-We are members of ADGA, AGS, NDGA, MDGS, NDS, ANDDA and OGC.
+We are members of ADGA, AGS, NDGA, ANDDA, and MDGS.

 We started this adventure with Alpines and “Mini-Alpines”.
 The Mini-Alpines led us to the Nigerian Dwarf breed and these little goats have impressed us tremendously with their milk production and the wonderful cheese we make from it.